-Treatment of stitch pain
+Treatment of side stitch pain

-In order to relieve stitch pain, try stopping, leaning forwards and breathing out hard whilst pressing into the painful area with your fingers.
+- In order to relieve stitch pain, try stopping, leaning forwards and breathing out hard whilst pressing into the painful area with your fingers.

-Other treatments include breathing techniques such as belly breathing and altering which foot hits the ground when you exhale.
+- Other treatments include breathing techniques such as belly breathing and altering which foot hits the ground when you exhale.

 - Most people exhale as the left foot hits the ground – try changing this so it’s the right foot.